arungudelli/angularjswiki/content/en/angular/run-angular-commands-in-powershell/index.md

 +++

-By default after installing Angular CLI in our windows systems, `ng` commands will not working in powershell.
+By default after installing Angular CLI in windows systems, `ng` commands will not work in powershell.

 If you try to run Angular CLI commands i.e., `ng` commands in windows powershell you might get following error.